iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ca.covid19.exposurenotifications___minted141007/report.md

 <img src="2_star_reviews_wordcloud.png" alt="gov.ca.covid19.exposurenotifications 2 reviews"/>
 </p>

+> There have been 4 or possibly 4 confirmed cases at my job site but no alerts.<br> :date: __2021-01-08 21:20:56__

+> So far tell me that I am not exposed, when the true it's the opposite, it's not accurate at all, my GPS is on at all times<br> :date: __2021-01-05 09:25:33__

+> This app needs the option to report if you have been near another user running this app but not tested positive so you can verify the app is actually doing something.
+Right now it just sits there and we "Assumbe" its working.
+I have decided to uninstall this app.
+It has no test mode to tell me it is even working, eats up excessive battery and it only notifies if you are near someone using this app that has shared that they have covid, and only if near you for 15 min.
+You can catch it in under 15<br> :date: __2021-01-05 02:58:08__

 > This app will only work if the people who download it actually report there positive results and share it.
 Not everyone will.
 It would of been nice if the test results from people would automatically be registered 🤔<br> :date: __2020-12-31 18:43:11__

 > Unlikely to work.
 Hasn't for me.
 I installed this app due to a prompt randomly.
 I configured it with full access to everything.
 A week later a breakout occured at work and positive tests resulted in some departments at my business.
 I got zero notifications at all.
 We find ourselves in the center of a venne diagram where the same people who are deniers and doubters who won't share on the app are crossing over the people who get sick most often.<br> :date: __2020-12-31 10:57:29__

 > The app is really good and that's why I gave you a two-star but I took away three stars and because no one's using the app and you need to have Corona results you put in it.
 It would need over a couple million people using it and giving their results.
 Sadly only 500k people are using it so far from here<br> :date: __2020-12-30 01:58:34__

-> This app needs the option to report if you have been near another user running this app but not tested positive so you can verify the app is actually doing something.
-Right now it just sits there and we "Assumbe" its working.<br> :date: __2020-12-25 15:29:26__

 > I'm not sure yet I'm not sure yet<br> :date: __2020-12-20 20:51:58__